 It’s impossible to keep your normal work schedule while receiving inpatient treatment.
 If you receive outpatient treatment, however, you may be able to have a flexible treatment schedule that allows you to work your normal hours.

-Keep in mind that if you’re using medication assisted treatment, this may show up in drug test results.
+Keep in mind that if you’re using medication-assisted treatment, this may show up in drug test results.
 Most workplaces have a policy of random drug tests.
 If your employer catches a drug like Vivitrol in your test results, you will need to explain that you’re receiving treatment, or risk being fired.
 In many cases, employers will support your decision to get help for a substance use disorder.

 If you wish to keep your treatment completely private, you have a few options.
 Rather than taking medical leave or short-term disability, you could use vacation time for treatment.
 Or you could enter an outpatient program and attend therapy outside of work hours.

 You may think the best way to keep your addiction private is to not use drugs or alcohol on the job.
 Keep in mind that abusing substances outside of work can still affect your job performance, and many substances stay in your system for a while, so they might show up on drug tests.
-Not using drugs or alcohol can also be virtually impossible once you’re addicted.
+Likewise, refraining from using drugs or alcohol can be virtually impossible once you’re addicted.
 Getting treatment as soon as possible is the best way to ensure your substance use disorder doesn’t interfere with your job performance.